If you're dissatisfied with part of your University experience, you can ask us for independent guidance on how to submit a complaint.

 Can I make a group complaint?
 Yes, if there are other students who share your dissatisfaction we can help you submit a complaint together.

-Step 3: The first option is to submit an Informal Complaint, described under ‘Stage 1 – Informal Complaint’ in the Student Guide.
+Step 3: The first option is to submit an Informal Complaint, described under Section 2 of the Complaints Policy.
 You might choose to write your complaint as a letter & you should submit all your evidence at the earliest opportunity.
 A SU Advisor can review your evidence, letter & advise on the most suitable person to send it to (see ‘Stage 1’ on the Student Complaints Policy & Procedure for who to send informal complaints to).

 Step 4: Wait up to 5 working days (excluding weekends) to receive a response to your Informal Complaint.
 The response should describe how & when the issues identified in the complaint will be addressed.
 A satisfactory resolution may be reached, but if not, you may choose to take your complaint further.